jepler/wwvbpy/README.md

 may be useful in testing WWVB decoder software.

-Where possible, wwvbgen uses existing facilities for calendar and time manipulation (datetime) and DST rules (time.localtime).
+Where possible, wwvbgen uses existing facilities for calendar and time manipulation (datetime).
+It uses code adapted from standard Python documentation for the US DST rules (tzinfo\_us) regardless of the operating system's time zone.

 It uses DUT1/leap second data derived from IERS Bulletin "A" and from NIST's "Leap second and UT1-UTC information" page.
-With regular updates to `iersdata.py`, wwvbgen should be able to correctly encode the time anywhere within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!)
+With regular updates to `iersdata.py`, wwvbgen should be able to correctly encode the time anywhere within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!
+In order to work with historical data, the epoch is arbitrarily assumed to run from 1970 to 2069.)

+wwvbdec contains a generator-based state machine for decoding wwvb timecodes (amplitude modulation only), and uwwvb contains a version of the code intended for use on constrained environments such as [CircuitPython](https://circuitpython.org).

 # Development status

-The author (@jepler) is not actively using or developing this project.
-Issues and pull requests are not likely to be acted on.
-I would be interested in passing this project to a new maintainer.
+The author (@jepler) occasionally develops and maintains this project, but issues and pull requests are not likely to be acted on.
+They would be interested in adding co-maintainer(s).

 # WWVB Timecodes